 Downloads: Apprenticeship Enrollment Packet

 To increase the opportunity for success in Bridgerland Technical College Apprenticeship program, students must take Bridgerland Technical College’s assessment test prior to enrolling in the program.
-This is part of our Career Ready Program: Career Ready Math (4), Locating Info (4), Reading (4).
+This a Career Ready Assesment: Career Ready Math (4), Locating Info (4), Reading (4).
 Call (435) 750-3188 to schedule an appointment.
 Need a review?
 Get a sneak peek at the Assessment Center or enroll directly into the Academic Learning Center by calling (435) 753-6780.

 Please Note: A composite ACT score of 17 or a composite SAT score of 1210 can waive assessment requirements if taken no more than four years prior to enrollment.